StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 # Functions

 The dataset I used contains data from every country in the world, not just Canada.
-If I wanted to repeat the graphs and analyses I did, I would have to painstakingly replace each code chunk with the new country and re-run everything.
-I decided to make some functions that not only repeat the analyses I did for Canada, but allow the user to simply add the country they want to the function, and instantly get up to date COVID graphs and numbers for that country.
+If I wanted to make new graphs and perform new analyses on another country, I would have to painstakingly replace each code chunk with new inputs and re-run everything.
+I decided to make some functions that not only repeat the analyses I did for Canada, but allow me to simply add the country I want to the function, and instantly get up to date COVID-19 graphs and statistics for that country.

 <br/>

-## Country List
+## Country\_List()

-For users of these functions, it will be useful to get a list of names of countries that can be used.
-This function takes no arguments, and simply outputs a list of all countries the user could choose from.
+When using these functions, it will be useful to get a list of names of countries that can be used.
+This first function takes no arguments, and simply outputs a list of all countries I could choose from.

 ``` r
 Country_List <- function(){